 I pressed.
 “So in that analogy, what’s this ‘cure for cancer?’
-I’m not asking for your company’s secret sauce.
+I’m not asking about your company’s secret sauce.
 I just want to know what you guys do.”

 There’s a common thread with the more nefarious MLM companies: those involved refuse — or can’t — describe the business in a simple way.
-Like the floor plan of Ikea stores, confusion is part of the indoctrination process.
-They keep you engaged with frequent meetings to discuss the business, but most of the initial pitch is built on the emotional hook.
-By the time you get into the details of how to get involved, you’re emotionally invested; you believe this business opportunity will solve all your problems — no more debt, a happier marriage, no more pain or illness.
+Like the floor plan of IKEA stores, confusion is part of the indoctrination process.
+They keep you engaged with frequent meetings to discuss the business, but most of the pitch is built on the Emotional Hook.
+By the time you get into the details, you’re emotionally invested; you believe this business opportunity will solve all your problems —no more debt, a happier marriage, and freedom from struggle.

 “Would you be willing to talk about this another day?”
 Luke added, “Maybe you just need some time to let what I’ve shown you sink in.
 I wish Josh was here to help explain.”